RTradeLtd/ethwaterloo2019/UMA_NOTES.md

 Using tokens facilities we can create tokens which track the price of anything

+# Customizing

+The `ConstructorParams` has a `finderAddress` field that can be used to locate the price feed to track

 # Questions

 * What are custom index's used for?

   * How to use different price feeds (ross??)

+  * The answer to this is to use the cli tool, not the dapp